-- If you have had your teeth knocked our or have lost a single tooth, the first thing you should do is keep it moist.
-You should also try to place the teeth back into the affected socket and avoid touching the root as least as humanly possible.
-In certain instances, this wont be a possibility or something you even want to fathom, so placing your tooth or teeth in milk will go a long way in maintaining their structure and overall health.
-After this, it is imperative to visit the Abbotsford Dental clinic immediately to begin the appropriate treatment.
+- If you have had your teeth knocked out or have lost a single tooth, the first thing you should do is locate it and keep it moist.
+You should also try to place the teeth back into the affected socket and avoid touching the root as much as possible.
+In certain instances, this won’t be a possibility or something you even want to fathom, so placing your tooth or teeth in milk will go a long way in maintaining their structure and overall health.
+After this, it is imperative to seek dental advice and immediately visit the Abbotsford Dental clinic to begin the appropriate treatment.

-- With a cracked tooth, warm water to clean the area and rinse the tooth is something you can easily apply and use to minimise the pain.
-Once you have adequately rinsed and cleaned the area, placing an ice pack on the affected area will be highly beneficial in dealing with the subsequent swelling and inflammation.
+- With a cracked tooth, warm water to clean the area and rinse the tooth is something you can easily apply and minimise the pain.
+Once you have adequately rinsed and cleaned the area, make a cold compress and place it on the affected area to help with the subsequent swelling and inflammation.

-- A very common problem that doesn’t directly affect your teeth is a bitten tongue.
-Everyone has done it at some stage, either by rushing their food or just by the way of a clumsy mistake, and if you find yourself in significant pain or are even bleeding as a result, you can simply clean the area gently with water and apply an ice pack
+- A prevalent problem that doesn’t directly affect your teeth is a bitten tongue.
+Everyone has done it at some stage, either by rushing their food or just by way of a clumsy mistake, and if you find yourself in significant pain or are even bleeding; as a result, you can simply clean the area gently with water and apply an ice pack.

-- For any toothache, no matter the severity, we suggest you rinse your mouth with warm water & clean anything out that may be lodged in your teeth or in the surrounding area.
-At Abbotsford Dental, we also recommend the use of dental floss to gently remove any food caught in your teeth that may be furthering your pain.
+- For any toothache, no matter the severity, we suggest you rinse your mouth with warm water & clean anything out that may be lodged in your teeth or the surrounding area.
+At Abbotsford Dental, we also recommend using dental floss to gently remove any food caught in your teeth that may further your pain.

-Ultimately, and with any kind of dental emergency in the Abbotsford, Collingwood, or Fitzroy areas, it is vitally important you call us as soon as possible.
+- Ultimately, for any immediate dental care in the Abbotsford, Clifton Hill, Richmond, Kew or Fitzroy areas, it is vitally essential you call us as soon as possible.

-A few tips to avoid the unpleasantness of a dental emergency
+Tips to avoid the unpleasantness of dental emergencies

-For things such as trauma and accidental contact resulting in a dental emergency, sometimes, things like that can be simply unavoidable.
+Trauma and accidental contact resulting in a dental emergency can be unavoidable.
 After all, the word ‘accident’ implies as much.
-Obviously, no one plans to be hit in the face or lose their teeth, but there are preventive and precautionary measures one can take to reduce the risk.
-At Abbotsford Dental, we recommend wearing a mouthguard, no matter the age bracket or type of sport involved, for a sturdy and properly fitted guard will secure your teeth, even in the event of heavy, unforseen contact.
+No one plans to be hit in the face or lose their teeth, but preventive and precautionary measures can reduce the risk.
+At Abbotsford Dental, we recommend wearing a mouthguard, no matter the age bracket or type of sport involved.
+A sturdy and properly fitted guard will secure your teeth, even in the event of heavy, unforeseen contact.

-When it comes to cracks and dental fixtures being displaced or damaged, there are also ways to avoid those nasty issues.
-Cracked teeth in particular are often caused by certain foods such as hard lollies and nuts or frozen ice blocks, so if you feel your teeth are perhaps not as strong as they once were, we urge you to be careful.
+When it comes to cracks and dental fixtures being displaced or damaged, there are ways to avoid these nasty issues.
+Cracked teeth, in particular, are often caused by certain foods such as hard lollies and nuts or ice blocks, so if you feel your teeth are perhaps not as strong as they once were, we urge you to be careful.

 And, as a final point, and even though it may look impressive at a party, opening containers and plastic objects (or even beer bottles) with your teeth is a big no-no. Be safe, mindful, and vigilant when it comes to the safety of your teeth and gums, but in the event of an emergency, the Abbotsford Dental Clinic will be here when you need us.